Corticosteroids, such as Prednisone, are usually the first option that comes to mind when thinking of dog allergy treatment.

 Sex hormones are produced primarily by the ovaries in the female and the testicles in the male.
 Examples of sex hormones include the female hormones estrogen and progesterone and the male androgens such as testosterone.

-Glucocorticoids affect glucose metabolism and are produced by the cortex section of the adrenal glands.
-They cause proteins (e.g. muscles) and lipids (e.g. body fats) to be chemically broken down and converted into glucose.
+Glucocorticoids affect glucose metabolism.
+The cortex section of the adrenal glands is responsible for producing glucocorticoids.
+They chemically break down proteins (e.g. muscles) and lipids (e.g. body fats) and convert them into glucose.

 Also, the glucocorticoids cause carbohydrates stored in the form of glycogen to be converted back to glucose and deposited into the circulating blood.

-It is glucocorticoids that are predominantly prescribed to treat canine health problems, such as allergies.
+Vets predominantly prescribe glucocorticoids to treat canine health problems, such as allergies.

 What Do Corticosteroids Do